GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Any intelligent fool can make things bigger, more complex, and more violent.
-It takes a touch of genius – and a lot of courage – to move in the opposite direction.
+> ### Reliable computations are obtainable from buggy programs, which after all, are the only kind of programs there are.
 >
-> ~ *Albert Einstein*
+> ~ *Daniel T. Barry*

 ---
 ## 🏎 Quick Facts